processone/docs.ejabberd.im/content/admin/configuration/database.md

 To store the passwords in SCRAM format instead of plaintext, see the [SCRAM](/admin/configuration/authentication/#scram) section.

+## SQL with ssl connection

+It's possible to make ssl encrypted connection to PostgreSQL, MySQL or MsSQL.
+This is triggered by haing `sql_ssl: true` option in config file.

+Ejabberd verifies certificate presented by sql server against CA certificate list, so if your sql server uses self signed certificate you need special configuration for it:

+	sql_ssl: true
+	sql_ssl_verify: false
+	sql_ssl_cafile: "/path/to/sql_server_cacert.pem"

+This tells ejabberd to ignore problems from not matching any CA certificate from default list, but instead try to verify using specified CA certificate.

 ## SQL Storage

 Several `ejabberd` [modules](/admin/configuration/modules/)